javadbat/jb-number-input/README.md

         maxValue: 1000,
         //min number value user can input. if user input smaller number it will be set to this value. minValue:1,
-        //show + and - button in input so touch user can change the value more easily showButtons:true,
         // will show persian number instead of english number in output but original input value remain in english char
         //if true and user type 123 and see ۱۲۳ but inputtedDom.value will be 123 showPersianNumber:false,